Got a question?

 do you allow religious content in your ceremonies?

 Humanist ceremonies are non-religious but there are many rituals from other cultures that can be incorporated.
-I often work with mixed-faith couples, for example, who want to include elements from their respective cultures (e.g. Jewish ritual of glass smashing, Chinese tea ceremonies) - and I'm totally happy to do that!
+I often work with mixed-faith couples, for example, who want to include elements from their respective cultures (e.g. Jewish ritual of glass smashing, Chinese tea ceremonies) - and I'm totally happy to do that, with a humanist spin!
 Equally, for baby namings, I understand that the term 'godparent' is one that is more culturally familiar than the alternatives.
-However, I draw the line at actually referencing any religious material myself.
-For example, I wouldn't read any passages from the Bible in a ceremony.
+However, I draw the line at actually referencing any religious material in the ceremony.
+For example, I never include any passages from the Bible in a ceremony.

 what does a wedding ceremony 'typically' involve?